 Moreover, golf-sized pencils let children form a proper grip rather than using their entire fists to hold a big pencil.

 Besides the pencil, ensure that the paper your child is writing on has the right thickness and texture.
-Again, a paper that is too thick or too thin can make children’s handwriting suffer.
+Again, too thick or too thin paper can make children’s handwriting suffer.

 2. Help Children Achieve the Proper Grip